Soltnim/Simple-Calculator/README.md

-Just a simple calculator made with Pygame
+Just a simple calculator made with Pygame.
-Keybinds are what would be expected
+Keybinds are what would be expected.